Hyundai Ioniq 5

 The Hyundai Ioniq 5 (현대 아이오닉 5) is a battery electric compact crossover SUV produced by Hyundai since 2021.
-It is the first product to be marketed under the electric cars-focused Ioniq sub-brand, and the first model developed on the Hyundai Electric Global Modular Platform (E-GMP).
+It is the first product to be marketed under the Ioniq sub-brand, and the first model developed on the Hyundai Electric Global Modular Platform (E-GMP).

 Overview

 The Ioniq 5 was revealed globally on 23 February 2021.
 Its design was previewed by the Hyundai 45 EV Concept which was presented at the Frankfurt Motor Show in September 2019.
 Both the concept car and the production version are inspired by the original Hyundai Pony, and features the Parametric Pixel design that is applied to the headlights, tail lights, and wheels.
-The vehicle's clamshell hood spans the entire width to make a sleek look with the 20-inch aerodynamic wheels.
+The vehicle's clamshell bonnet spans the entire width to make a sleek look with the 20-inch aerodynamic wheels.
 The "45" describes both the 45th anniversary of the Pony coupe and the 45-degree angles prominent on the sides of the concept.
 At the time, Hyundai called the design language "sensuous sportiness" and described the front and rear lights as carrying a "kinetic cube" theme.